Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Introduction

-Among the methods for fracture modeling, the phase-field approach is enjoying great popularity.
+Among the available modeling strategies, the phase-field approach has gained increasing popularity across a wide range of applications in computational mechanics and materials science.
 In general, the phase-field framework is adopted for modeling systems characterized by sharp discontinuities at interfaces of unknown location by introducing an additional field variable which interpolates between different states through a smooth transition.
-In case of fracture modeling, the crack phase-field approximates the sharp crack discontinuity by smoothly transitioning between the intact and the fully damaged material states.
+In the context of superelastic SMAs, phase-field formulations and related gradient-based regularization have been successfully employed to describe phase transformation phenomena and their possible localization.
+Notable examples include the works by \citet{Pham2014} and \citet{Baldelli2015}, where a softening behavior is introduced to capture localized phase transformation at the macroscopic scale, following an energetic approach.
+Fracture modeling represents one of the most prominent applications of the phase-field approach, where the crack phase-field approximates the sharp crack discontinuity by smoothly transitioning between the intact and the fully damaged material states.
 What makes this approach particularly attractive is its ability to simulate complex processes such as crack initiation, propagation, merging, and branching \citep{Ambati2015}.
 Growing cracks are automatically tracked by the evolution of the phase-field on a fixed mesh, allowing to deal with complex three-dimensional crack patterns without the need for re-meshing or ad hoc additional criteria \citep{Gerasimov2019}.
 The phase-field approach was originally proposed for brittle fracture by \citet{Bourdin2000} as the regularization of the variational formulation by \citet{Francfort1998} recasting Griffith's energetic fracture criterion as the minimization problem of an energy functional.
 Later, the phase-field framework was re-interpreted as a special type of gradient damage models characterized by an internal length, which converge to Griffith's model (in the sense of the so-called $\Gamma$-convergence) for the internal length tending to zero \citep{Pham2011b}.
 Accordingly, the terms ``phase-field variable'' and ``damage variable'' are generally adopted equivalently in the literature.
 The characteristic features of gradient damage models are \citep{Alessi2014, Alessi2015}: i) a material stiffness decreasing with damage to zero for the fully damaged state, ii) the presence of a critical damage stress that decreases to zero with increasing damage, and iii) a gradient damage term in the energy formulation that limits damage localization through an internal length parameter.
 Consequently, in a one-dimensional (1D) setting, the crack nucleation process develops as follows \citep{Alessi2014, Alessi2015}: damage first occurs in a point of the bar where the critical stress is reached; then, due to the softening character of the model, damage localizes in a zone whose width is related to the internal length; finally, when the maximum damage reaches its ultimate value, a crack appears at the center of the damage zone.
 The energy dissipated during this process is related to the critical energy release rate of Griffith's theory $G_c$.
 After having been widely applied to brittle fracture \citep{Ambati2014, Kuhn2010, Miehe2010, Gerasimov2018}, the phase-field method has been extended to numerous other cases, including ductile fracture \citep{Alessi2014, Alessi2015, Alessi2018, Ambati2015}, composite delamination \citep{Quintanas2019}, hydrogen embrittlement \citep{Paneda2018}, and fatigue \citep{Carrara2020} to name a few.